 Unity skybox is used in all the 3D games made in Unity.
 Most games use the default skybox that comes along when you make a new scene.
-Using a good skybox gives good aesthetic look to your game.
+Using a good skybox gives a good aesthetic look to your game.
 Making a skybox is not difficult, you just need 6 textures that can be combined to make a skybox material.
-The quality of texture determines the quality of skybox.
-The other option is to just download skyboxes from Unity asset store.
-In this post we will see how you can make your own night skybox in Unity and also the best available option from Unity asset store.
+The quality of texture determines the quality of the skybox.
+The other option is to just download skyboxes from the Unity asset store.

 How to make your Own Night skybox